 You’ve nailed the initial nursing interview process, and now you’re about to appear for a personal nursing interview – congratulations on your success so far!
+Check out our free courses to get an edge over the competition.

 After all, it takes a lot to be a competent nurse.
 You must be resilient, patient, empathetic, compassionate, organized, and skilled enough to deliver quality care and treatment to patients.
 The job comes with its unique challenges and rewards.
-It’s not easy seeing people in their worst state and keep a calm mind and steady hands.
+It’s not easy seeing people in their worst state and keeping a calm mind and steady hands.
 However, if you are 100% sure that nursing is your calling, you will make an excellent nurse!

 Once you’ve cleared nursing training and exams, it’s time to up your game and bag that nursing job you’ve been aspiring for.
 Nursing interviews are a tough nut to crack, but not impossible.
 Usually, nursing interviews test specific skills and domain knowledge of candidates, covering important areas like patient care, patient education, crisis management, clinical decision making, and professional behavior, among other things.
+You can also consider doing our Management Essentials Bootcamp if you are interested.

 We know it’s a lot to take in, but worry not!
 This comprehensive list of nursing interview questions and answers will help you understand the tricks of the trade and what you need to ace your interview!